Champion Stayers Hurdle

 The Champion Stayers Hurdle is a Grade 1 National Hunt hurdle race in Ireland which is open to horses aged four years or older.
 It is run at Punchestown over a distance of about 3 miles (4,828 metres), and during its running there are fourteen hurdles to be jumped.
 The race is scheduled to take place each year during the Punchestown Festival in late April.

 The race was known as the Tipperkevin Hurdle in the mid 1990s, and it was renamed the Champion Stayers Hurdle in 1997.
 It was sponsored by Ballymore Properties for much of the following decade, and was renamed the World Series Hurdle.
 Ladbrokes began supporting the race in 2008.
 It reverted to its former name in 2017.

-The Champion Stayers Hurdle is the Irish equivalent of Britain's Stayers' Hurdle, and the last horse to win both races in the same year was Anzum in 1999.
+The Champion Stayers Hurdle is the Irish equivalent of Britain's Stayers' Hurdle, and the last horse to win both races in the same year was Teahupoo in 2024.